SimonHerrera/Spotify-Search/README.md

 # Spotify-Search
-Spotify Search using API and help from tutorial
+Spotify Search using API and help from tutorial - Updated